Why is DVT such a concern?

-When you have had an operation or illness, the blood can become thicker and stickier.
-This is the body's natural response, to ensure that wounds or areas of inflammation do not bleed excessively.
+When you have had an operation or illness, your blood can become thicker and more sticky.
+This is the body’s natural response, to ensure that wounds or areas of inflammation do not bleed excessively.
 The downside is that this response also encourages clots to form in the deep veins of the leg.
-And if you are less mobile, the blood circulation in your legs becomes more sluggish, which can also encourage clots to form.
-Which is why early mobility rehabilitation is so important after an operation or illness.
+If you are less mobile, the blood circulation in your legs becomes more sluggish, which can also encourage clots to form.
+This is why early mobility rehabilitation is so important after an operation or illness.

 Who is at risk?

-Some people are more prone to DVT, e.g. people in hospital who have had surgery, people who are unable to walk around and people with a genetic tendency, but it can happen to anyone.
+Some people are more prone to DVT, e.g. people in hospital who have had surgery, those who are unable to walk around and people with a genetic tendency.
+But it can happen to anyone.